umutykaya/amplifyapp/content/blog/react-python—api-boilerplate-via-amplify-cli/index.md

 date: "2020-11-15 18:30:00"
 description: "In this tutorial, I'll try to let you know how to create a web application stack using AWS Amplify CLI."
 ---
+In this tutorial, I'll try to let you know how to create a web application stack using AWS Amplify CLI.

 * Fornt-end: React Framework, JS, CSS, Html
 * Back-end: Python 3, Serverless Lambda.